jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 ### Notable Features & Details

 #### Gravity
-The library takes an interesting approach to positioning, by defining letting the user define the "center of gravity" of the element, along with offset values for the axes of gravity.
+The library takes an interesting approach to positioning, by letting the user define the "center of gravity" of the element, along with offset values for the axes of gravity.

 #### Duration Constants
 The library comes with baked in constants for displaying the toast for long and short periods of time.